seattle-beach/pivotal-life/README.md

     $ bundle
     $ npm install -g coffee-script

+Note on use of bundle in deployment mode, if you are modifying the Gemfile:

+    $ rm Gemfile.lock
+    $ bundle install # recreates the lock file
+    $ bundle install --deployment

 ### Environment Variables

 To run the dashboard you will need a `.env` file with various tokens and keys.
 The fastest way to do this is by pulling them down from Cloud Foundry.